great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_configuredassetdataconnector.md

 </TabItem>
 </Tabs>

-...will make available `yelow_tripdata` as a single Data Asset with the following data_references:
+will make available `yelow_tripdata` as a single Data Asset with the following data_references:

 ```bash
 Available data_asset_names (1 of 1):